 The protection of our customers' data and privacy is a central concern of ours.
 All customer documents are treated with the necessary care and confidentiality, regardless of whether they are in electronic or printed form.
 This is one of the reasons why no complaints regarding the protection of our customers' privacy or the violation of data protection were received in 2021.

 The quality policy is an integral part of our corporate objectives.
 The management runs and maintains a quality management system (QM system) in accordance with the ISO 9001:2015 standard.
 The system is adapted to the character of the service company Amstein + Walthert and is based on defined processes.
-In 2019, the QL Conference was newly established as a platform to strengthen the exchange among the certified sites of the Amstein + Walthert Group and to improve the coordination of activities.
+Since 2019, the QL Conference exists as a platform to strengthen the exchange among the certified sites of the Amstein + Walthert Group and to improve the coordination of activities.